 Common Labor Market Indicators

-Some of the most common labor market indicators include:
+Some of the most common labor market indicators include the following.

 Unemployment Rate

 One of the most closely watched labor market indicators is the unemployment rate, which is the percentage of the labor force that is not currently employed but is actively seeking work.
 This number can give insight into the overall health of the economy, as a high unemployment rate can indicate a sluggish economy.
-A low unemployment rate may signal a strong economy where most workers can find jobs.
+A low unemployment rate may signal a strong economy where most people are able to find jobs if they’re looking for one.

 The unemployment rate is calculated by dividing the number of unemployed workers actively seeking work by the total number of individuals in the labor force (which includes both employed and unemployed workers).
 The unemployment rate is expressed as a percentage.
 For example, if there are 100 unemployed workers and 500 individuals in the labor force, the unemployment rate would be 20% (100/500 = 0.20).